12 Fast Facts About the Inca Trail to Machu Picchu

 10) How high does the Inca Trail get?

-The maximum elevation on the Classic Inca Trail to Machu Picchu Route is 13,828 feet (4,215 meters), which is the altitude at Dead Woman’s Pass.
+The Classic Inca Trail to Machu Picchu Route gets to a height of 13,828 feet (4,215 meters), which is the altitude at Dead Woman’s Pass.

 11) Why is it called Dead Woman’s Pass?

-Dead Woman’s Pass is the highest point of the Classic Inca Trail Route at 13,828 feet (4,215 meters).
-It is called the Dead Woman’s Pass because when looked at from the valley below it looks like a woman’s supine body.
+Dead Woman’s Pass is the highest point on the route at 13,828 feet (4,215 meters).
+It is called the Dead Woman’s Pass because when viewed from the valley below it looks like a woman’s supine body.

 12) Can you walk the Inca Trail without a guide?

-No, the government of Peru requires all participants on the Classic Inca Trail Route to utilize a guiding service to make the journey.
+No, you can not walk the Inca Trail without a guide.
+The government of Peru requires all participants on the Classic Inca Trail Route to utilize a guiding service to make the journey.

 If you would like to learn more about our adventure hiking the Inca Trail to Machu Picchu, please click HERE!